xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2              | The first row/column contains the category (x) axis labels.                             |
 | 3              | The first row/column contains the x-values; the created chart is an xy (scatter) chart. |

-Add\_logical    specifies whether or not to add the sheet type to the open workbook.
+Add\_logical&nbsp;&nbsp;&nbsp;&nbsp;specifies whether or not to add the sheet type to the open workbook.
 If add\_logical is TRUE, the sheet type is inserted before the current sheet; if FALSE or omitted, it is not inserted.
 This argument is for compatibility with Microsoft Excel version 4.0.

 Add\_logical is ignored if type\_num is 5.